RESEARCH STARTER

 Puerto Rico's Debt Crisis Today

 In April 2016, Puerto Rico declared a fiscal state of emergency.
 The government halted debt payments in order to channel more funds toward essential services, such as health care and schools.
-Since Puerto Rico cannot file for Chapter 9 municipal bankruptcy, in July 2016, Congress passed the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA) to help Puerto Rico restructure its debt.
+Since Puerto Rico could not file for Chapter 9 municipal bankruptcy, in July 2016, Congress passed the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA) to help Puerto Rico restructure its debt.
 PROMESA provides a seven-member oversight board appointed by the United States, including four representatives from Puerto Rico.
 PROMESA employs Title III, a court-supervised process similar to bankruptcy.
 It aims to negotiate debts with creditors, but if those negotiations fail, Congress will dictate the terms of restructuring the debt.
 PROMESA also institutes measures meant to aid economic recovery, such as lowering the minimum wage for young workers.

 In September 2017, Puerto Rico suffered an additional blow to its economy when Hurricanes Irma and Maria hit the island, causing flooding, blackouts, and loss of access to food and clean water.
 The US Federal Emergency Management Agency (FEMA) delivered aid, but that aid was targeted for specific tasks, and many supplementary recovery expenses fell to Puerto Rico itself.
 These expenses include resuscitating the bankrupt Puerto Rico Electric Power Authority.